mtreinik/island-fort/README.md

 ## TODO

-- make bomb collide with each other
 - add more piece types
+- prevent pieces of two players from colliding with each other